shawngmc/game-extraction-toolbox/ROADMAP.md

 ## Future / Other Tools
 - Retro Classix by Data East
   In title\title_Data\StreamingAssets folder
+- Brave Battle Saga - The Legend of The Magic Warrior
+- Wonder Boy The Dragon's Trap

 ### Uses BPList/Mbundle
 - Samuari Shodown Collection